Posts in "SaaS"

 Your solution must address pain that recurs frequently enough to justify subscription revenue.
 A business might need tax filing once yearly and that’s real pain, but not frequent enough for $99/month SaaS.

-Eventloot, a wedding planning SaaS, hadn’t built a platform that solved actual wedding planner problems.
+Eventloot, a wedding planning SaaS, built a platform that didn’t actually solve wedding planner problems.
 Delite, a B2B wholesale platform, didn’t satisfy any urgent customer necessity.
 RateMySpeech invested heavily in a product appealing to only 5% of their target market.

 If customers only feel the pain quarterly or annually, you’re building a product business, not a subscription business, and different economics apply.